Nauja/kanjidb-anki/README.md

 > python -m kanjidb config.yml
 ```

-This will generate an Anki deck for all kanjis listed in `kanjis.txt`.
+This will generate an Anki deck containing all kanjis listed in `kanjis.txt`.